Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

 1. Review Recommendation, Location, Description, and Severity to understand the vulnerability and how to resolve it.

-   {% include tip.html content= "The recommendation will provide you with the steps to resolve the vulnerability.
-For this one, simply update the package version from 1.0.4.1 to 1.0.4.2 to fix the vulnerability." %}

 1. Click on the **Locations** to see the code that triggered the alert.

 1. From the code editor, **update the package to 1.0.4.2**.
 To do that, here we will use Visual Studio.